jsjtzyy/Algorithms/README.md

 # Trick

-Rotate Right Shift = Three times reverse
+(1)Rotate Right Shift = Three times reverse

-Tree PreOrder, InOrder, PostOrder non-recursive traverse
+(2)Tree PreOrder, InOrder, PostOrder non-recursive traverse

-File system is equivalent to multi-way tree (how to judge two file system have same topology?  see "Backup Integrity" problem, in Online Judge Hackrank)
+(3)File system is equivalent to multi-way tree (how to judge two file system have same topology?  see "Backup Integrity" problem, in Online Judge Hackrank)

-Expectation and Probability
+(4)Expectation and Probability   (see SPOJ and UVa related problems)

-Median is related to minHeap and maxHeap with similar size. (maxHeap stores first half elements, minHeap stores second half)
+(5)Median is related to minHeap and maxHeap with similar size. (maxHeap stores first half elements, minHeap stores second half)

-Computing components can be solved in reverse order by union-find (see ACIM Tryout #1 Problem G Artwork)
+(6)Computing components can be solved in reverse order by union-find (see ACIM Tryout #1 Problem G Artwork)

-use "mid = low + (high - low) / 2;" instead of "mid = (low + high) / 2" to avoid exceeding int range
+(7)use "mid = low + (high - low) / 2;" instead of "mid = (low + high) / 2" to avoid exceeding int range